andreaswallberg/Ecological-Genomics-Northern-Krill/Genome_annotation-Genes/README.md

 ## rename_multiple_transcripts_on_chosen.pl

 This script has a narrow and study-specific scope.
-This script relabels all isoforms belonging to the same locus based on the "best" isoform identified above.
+It relabels all isoforms belonging to the same locus based on the "best" isoform identified above.
 It preserves the original evidence for each isoform in the "oId" tag in the GTF file, using the following labels:

     "REF_STRG_*" => a locus with the "best" gene model derived from expressed Illumina RNA-seq or Nanopore cDNA (RNA evidence)
     "REF_TRIN_*" => a locus with the "best" gene model derived assembled and mapped Trinity RNA-seq transcripts (RNA evidence)